Changing Minds in Therapy

 “[Wilkinson] is writing about the most cutting-edge neurobiological research alongside the basic psychotherapy process...uses her own moving case material to clarify the theory....
 This book is packed with ideas and information connecting up theories that have been around for years, confirming them with examples of neurobiological research.… A rich and important book.” — Therapy Today

 “[F]ascinating….Wilkinson offers a novel and compelling explanation of psychotherapeutic change.
 Combining therapeutic acumen with a neurologist’s grasp of physiological functions, she convincingly demonstrates how and why psychotherapy manages to change the lives of some clients.” — PsycCritiques

-“[F]ascinating….good book for clinicians who desire a deeper understanding of the neurobiology involved.” — Gregory Barclay, MD, ASAP Newsletter
+“[F]ascinating….good book for clinicians who desire a deeper understanding of the neurobiology involved.” — American Society for Adolescent Psychiatry Newsletter

 “Wilkinson provides us with a much needed and masterly synthesis of psychodynamic psychotherapy with the latest fi ndings from neuroscience, especially on affect, attachment, and trauma.
 Skillfully guiding the reader through complex, contemporary

 research, she applies the results with clear, vivid clinical examples demonstrating how to make the science come alive in treatment.
 Her expert integration of contemporary Jungian models of the human psyche makes this book a rare contribution to the